 It all began with the simple, but controversial question: Which city has the best bagels: Was it New York, Toronto, or Montreal?

 Sonia Mota, current co-owner of Vandal Doughnuts has an appreciation for the offbeat.
 The doughnut shop she co-owns with Nicole Tufts currently resides inside Gus’ Pub, a bar on Agricola street in Halifax.
 “We knew from the get-go wherever we put our location, we wanted it to be a little different,” said Mota.

 Huntsville, Ont., baker Lynda McLeod, the titular “Granny Lyn” of “Granny Lyn’s Kitchen” quit working in the pharmaceutical industry to bring joy to her clients and their pets.
 McLeod is most famous for her all natural, diabetic-friendly cookies that can be eaten by both dogs and humans.
 Her shareable, human-friendly dog biscuits are only among some of the treats offered at the Huntsville bakery.

 In the words of Laura Aiken, former Bakers Journal editor: “The first and last editorials are so hard to write.
 It’s hard to say goodbye, but it’s also hard to say hello.”
 Having Laura’s kind support and mentorship means so much to me, particularly as this is my first issue.
-I’m proud to say “hello” to our talented columnists, my gifted co-workers at Annex Business Media and the creative bakers and pastry chefs that I will get to know over time.

 After nearly seven years as the editor of Bakers Journal, I have moved to a different group within the magazine’s parent company.
 Naomi Szeben, a passionate home baker and experienced journalist and researcher, will be taking the reins.